 The different types of fibre reinforced polymer are glass fibre, carbon, aramid, ultra-high molecular weight polyethene, polypropylene, polyester and nylon.
 The change in properties of these fibres is due to the raw materials and the temperature at which the fibre is formed.

-1. Glass fibre reinforced polymer
+1. Glass fiber reinforced polymer

 Glass fibres are basically made by mixing silica sand, limestone, folic acid and other minor ingredients.
 The mix is heated until it melts at about 1260°C.

 The molten glass is then allowed to flow through fine holes in a platinum plate.
 The glass strands are cooled, gathered and wound.

 The fibres are drawn to increase the directional strength.
 The fibres are then woven into various forms for use in composites.

 Based on an aluminium lime borosilicate composition glass produced fibres are considered the predominant reinforcement for polymer matrix composites due to their high electrical insulating properties, low susceptibility to moisture and high mechanical properties.
 Glass is generally a good impact resistant fibre but weighs more than carbon or aramid.
 Glass fibres have excellent characteristics equal to or better than steel in certain forms.